K-Ibadullaev/Vario_UI/README.md

 1.0.0
 Program for variogram modeling.
 GUI provides an easy way to set parameters and fit the model.
-Kriging and simulations are also available

 1.1.0
 App is modularized in 3 separate files.
-Added Kriging and Simulations features
+Added Kriging and Simulations features.

 Further possible updates:
 - better modularization